 Meet our experienced team.

-Thomas Spencer came to PARCA after nearly two decades in journalism, most recently with The Birmingham News.
-Spencer has a diversified background, researching and writing on a wide variety of topics including the environment, education, economics, governmental and community affairs, politics and civil rights.
+Tom came to PARCA after nearly two decades in journalism, most recently with The Birmingham News.
+He has a diversified background, researching and writing on a wide variety of topics including the environment, education, economics, governmental and community affairs, politics and civil rights.
 His work has earned top national, regional and state awards.
-A Birmingham native, Spencer is a graduate of the University of Virginia.
+A Birmingham native, Tom is a graduate of the University of Virginia.

 Sarah joined PARCA in January of 2024 as an Executive Assistant.
 She assists with administrative operations and project management.
 Sarah comes from a Human Resources background and holds a B.S. in Business Administration from Auburn University.

 Dr. Reynolds conducts economic research and coordinates data management and database design.
 She previously served as Assistant Professor at Rutgers University, where her primary focus was production and marketing of traditional and new agricultural products, agri-tourism, economic development and enterprise analysis.
 She held leadership roles in several public and academic organizations in New Jersey.
 Kenesha holds a B.S. degree from Northern Caribbean University, a Master’s Degree in economics from Tuskegee University, and a Ph.D. in applied economics from Auburn University.